 Omnidawn Publishing on Vimeo.
 Video produced by Slow Clap, a San Francisco-based creative video production company united by a desire to create short-form web content with staying power.
 They partner with brands, causes, and artists willing to take risks, in the belief that an audience will follow.
 More info at slowclap.com

-Omnidawn Publishing is fiscally sponsored through Fractured Atlas, a 501(c)(3) nonprofit organization.
-We seek to support and expand our community of writers and readers through the work we choose to publish, which questions, in both form and content, the prevailing limits of convention.
+Omnidawn Publishing, a 501(c)(3) nonprofit organization, seeks to support and expand our community of writers and readers through the work we choose to publish, which questions, in both form and content, the prevailing limits of convention.
 Our intent is to explore internal and external boundaries and push, with compassionate insight, the limits of risk.

 Just as our name suggests—“omni” (in all ways and places) and “dawn” (the first appearance of light)—we publish creative works that open readers anew to the myriad ways that language may bring new light, insight, awareness, as well as a heightened respect for and appreciation of differences.

 We began Omnidawn in 2001 because of our belief that lively, culturally pertinent, emotionally and intellectually engaging literature can be of great value, and we wanted to participate in the dissemination of such work.
 We believe that our society needs small presses so that widely diverse ideas and points-of-view are easily accessible to everyone.
 Italo Calvino: “… the function of literature is communication between things that are different… because they are different, not blunting but even sharpening the differences between them, following the true bent of written language.”